YuehuaOu/Viral-Host-Hunter/README.md

 Please include the `--model_dir` parameter in the command to specify the location of the pretrained models.
 If necessary, also add the `--prott5_dir` parameter to indicate the directory where the downloaded ProtT5 model is located.

-Run the following command **in the Viral-Host-Hunter directory** to quickly test the installation with the example data.
+Run `sh examples/run_example.sh` or the following command **in the Viral-Host-Hunter directory** to quickly test the installation with the example data.

 ```bash
 vhh-predict \